 Here at Lulu, we love creative types.
-People that are driven to create and share their inspiring projects with the world, whether those projects take the form of a novel, a TikTok account, a cookbook, a brand, a journal, or whatever else you can think of!
+People who are driven to create and share their inspiring projects with the world, whether those projects take the form of a novel, a TikTok account, a cookbook, a brand, a journal, or whatever else you can think of!

 We also know that not all creative types are writers!
 Spoiler alert: you don’t have to be a writer to publish a book.
 We’ve talked before about publishing and selling a no/low content project like a journal or planner, but those aren’t the only options.
 For content creators with an artistic flair, we’ve got the perfect product to help you preserve and (or!) share your content: photo books.

-Not All Photo Books Have To Be Photos
+Not All Photo Books Have to Be Photos

-Before you say “hang on, I’m not a photographer, what would I make with a photo book,” don’t worry.
-When most people hear the phrase “photo book” one of two things comes to mind:
+Before you say “Hang on, I’m not a photographer, what would I make with a photo book,” don’t worry.
+When most people hear the phrase “photo book,” one of two things comes to mind:

 1. A big, glossy, hardcover coffee table book full of high-color photos of landscapes or animals or a decade of fashion.